 Academically, Danny expressed an average to above-average level of intelligence towards some subjects, while he greatly struggled to comprehend others.
 This caused much frustration for the child, but he was unable to express his feelings in a way that the teacher could recognize.
 At least until Danny began convulsing, sobbing on the floor, or shouting while shoving his head between his knees.
 It was a behavior that concerned both the teacher and higher-ups at the school, leading them to recommend that Danny transfer to a school for children with special needs.
 A recommendation that Mister and Missus Verres hesitantly agreed to, worried about how this would affect them financially.

 With heavy hearts and sullen faces, they reached the conclusion that they could not continue to treat Danny like a normal child, and their parenting strategy would need to become more restrictive.
 Not for his sake, but for their own.
 These past few years had taken a toll on their mental wellbeing, and when faced with prioritizing themselves or their child, they chose themselves.
-In order to ensure their happiness, they began confining Danny more and more to his bedroom.
-They requested he only leave to use the bathroom, to speak to them, or to leave for school or an escorted trip out of the house.
+In order to ensure their happiness, they began confining Danny to his bedroom.
+They demanded that he only leave to use the bathroom, to speak to them, to leave for school, or to go on an escorted trip out of the house.

-In order to keep him preoccupied and allow him more stimulation than his age-inappropriate toddler toys could provide, Danny’s parents provided him with a small television with a built-in VCR and began taking him to the local library in order for him to pick up VHS tapes for himself to watch, along with books and comics to read.
+In order to keep him preoccupied and allow him more stimulation than his age-inappropriate toddler toys could provide, Danny’s parents provided him with a small television with a built-in VCR and began taking him to the local so he could pick up VHS tapes to watch, along with books and comics to read.
 The concept and variety on display initially confused Danny, as his parents offered a poor explanation of how libraries function.
 However, through repetition and some advice from kindly old librarians, Danny became comfortable with the process, and trips to the library became part of his weekly routine.